This three minute animation explores what it feels like to be

 'given in', as if you have a choice in the matter.
 The fact is

-there comes a point at which depression is much more like an
+there comes a point when depression is much more like an

 illness than anything else.
 It can happen to the most determined of